Mod-two cohomology rings of alternating groups: Product and coproduct structures on series of groups

 Starting at $H^*(B\si_i \times B\si_j)$ and mapping to $H^*(B\si_n \times B\si_m)$ by composing restriction and transfer in two ways, which agree because this is a pull-back, establishes the result. \end{proof}

+The analogous product $\odot$ and coproduct $\Delta$ in the cohomology of alternating groups do not form a bialgebra, but we control the discrepancy in Theorem~\ref{bialg} and find their behavior just as good for purposes of calculation.
+There is also an antipode for the transfer product in the cohomology of symmetric groups, as can be seen through a divided powers structure \cite{GSS19}, but we do not require it.

-These (almost) Hopf ring structures have substantial connections to other product structures in the literature, and we expect many fruitful applications in the future.
+These almost Hopf semi-ring structures have substantial connections to other product structures in the literature, and we expect applications.
 When one applies the Strickland-Turner result to $K$-theory of symmetric groups, which by the Atiyah-Segal theorem is the completion of their representation ring, the transfer product coincides with induction product, and the coproduct is given by restriction.
-These were first studied together as a Hopf algebra by Zelevinsky \cite{Zele81}, but the full Hopf ring structure was not utilized.
-Given the substantial impact of Hopf ring structure on group cohomology, we expect it would be fruitful to import into representation theory.
-Nick Proudfoot has also conjectured that this Hopf ring structure compatible with product structure on the direct sum of cohomology of Hilbert schemes \cite{LeSo01}.
+These were first studied together as a Hopf algebra by Zelevinsky \cite{Zele81}, but the full Hopf semi-ring structure was not utilized.
+Given the substantial impact of Hopf semi-ring structure on group cohomology, we expect it would be fruitful to more fully develop in representation theory, especially in areas such as the theory support varieties which are at the interface.
+Nick Proudfoot has also conjectured that this Hopf semi-ring structure compatible with product structure on the direct sum of cohomology of Hilbert schemes \cite{LeSo01}.

-In \cite{GSS12} we show that the transfer product structure for cohomology of symmetric groups, which as we use below is modeled by configurations in $\R^\infty$, is defined for further configuration spaces.
-Transfer product with unit classes for cup products can be used to split (co)homological stability isomorphisms \cite{Chur12}.
-Transfer product is also part of recent descriptions of rational homology of unordered configurations by Knudsen \cite{Knud16}.
+In \cite{GSS12} we show that the transfer product structure for cohomology of symmetric groups, which as we use below is modeled by configurations in $\R^\infty$, is defined for other configuration spaces.
+This structure is part of recent descriptions of rational homology of unordered configurations by Knudsen \cite{Knud16}.
+Transfer product with unit classes for cup products can also be used to split (co)homological stability isomorphisms \cite{Chur12}.

 For general product series of groups including alternating groups, the coproduct and transfer product do not define a bialgebra.
 Nonetheless, the two products bind the cohomology of the $G_i$, and distributivity provides control up to computability of the coproduct.
-We have such computability for alternating groups, as transfer product and coproduct are close to forming a bialgebra, as described in Theorem~\ref{bialg} whose proof is a modification of that of Theorem~\ref{intersectionprop}.
-But even in cases where coproduct is not likely inductively computable, such as general linear groups over finite fields, we expect almost Hopf ring structure to be useful.
+As in the Hopf semi-ring setting, have inductive computability of coproduct for alternating groups, as transfer product and coproduct are close to forming a bialgebra as described in Theorem~\ref{bialg}, whose proof is a modification of that of Theorem~\ref{intersectionprop}.
+Even in cases where coproduct is not likely inductively computable, such as general linear groups over finite fields, we expect almost Hopf semi-ring structure to be useful.